SoraKenji/TotallyNotUnityTanks/README.md

 [IN PROGRESS]
 - **Scene 1:** `Battle`
- - - Camera follows all players who are actives in the scene.
+ - - Camera follows all players who are active in the scene.
  - - Two players added.
 Each one configurated using Xbox One controller (player 1 - player 2 controllers).

  ## Controller Information